talicopanda/social-media-influence-analysis/README.md

 The output is a content market database, where the core nodes, consumers, and producers are written out as collections.
 Note that these contain all information about their tweet actions (their original tweets, retweets in community, etc), as well as their computed supplies and / or demands.

-## Configurations

-To run main.py, the path to a json config file must be passed in.
-This file must contain the following information:

-TODO: chatgpt description of config here

 # Additional Design Decisions

-## Producers & Consumers Distinction

-We had the decision on how to define Producers and Consumers.
-We considered treating a user as 1) both a producer and consumer 2) either a producer or consumer or 3) exclusively a producer or consumer.

-The latter two cases would require us to enforce metrics that would segregate users into one of the two cateogries.
-We considered options such as 1) looking at the ratio between a user's supply and demand 2) looking at the absolute supply and demand of a user relative to the rest of the community.

-We ended up going with option 1, treating users as both, because it allowed us to not impose any assumptions on the data.
-We found it too arbitrary to attempt to qualify someone as a producer or consumer at this stage.
-It also means we consider all content and demand in our calculations - while this could be a positive or a negative in terms of representing the model accurately, we do not have strong enough evidence that filtering out data is beneficial so we would rather have all of it.

 ## Defining Supply